 Will I need to wear a face covering to use the library/reading cafe?

-Will there be a charge for reservations?
+Is there a charge for reserving books?

 How do I return books?